bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 @sourceref ./the-work-react-does.tsx

 Did you notice the `FC` that was used in the previous example to type the `App` const?
-Because we're using TypeScript with our project, we can apply types to help make sure the function component is properly formed.
+Because we’re using TypeScript with our project, we can apply types to help make sure the function component is properly formed.
 React provides the type `FC` (Function component) that can be applied to a function component.
 This type defines the arguments and return value that a function component must implement.

 ### Setup 1